citusdata/citus_docs/develop/reference_propagation.rst

   -- List the work_mem setting of each worker database SELECT run_command_on_workers($cmd$ SHOW work_mem; $cmd$);

-Although this command can also be used to create UDFs (or other objects) on the workers, it's best to use :ref:`create_distributed_function` on the coordinator node for that.
+Although this command can also be used to create database objects on the workers, doing so will make it harder to add worker nodes in an automated fashion.
+To create functions on the workers, it's best to use :ref:`create_distributed_function` on the coordinator node for that.
 Registering functions on the coordinator tracks them in the :ref:`pg_dist_object` metadata table, so Citus will know to automatically create a copy of the function in any future nodes added to the cluster.